-Mossy frogs are one of the worst frogs for beginners because the upkeep and complicated enclosure setup.
+Mossy frogs are one of the worst frogs for beginners because of the upkeep and complicated enclosure setup.
 Some people keep them in a terrarium with a full water bottom and add cork-bark flats as floating islands, which is easy enough to accomplish.

-But partial water changes are needed and if you want to use live plants, real fish, and create a land area with a substrate, it becomes complicated.
+Partial water changes are needed and if you want to use live plants, real fish, and create a land area with a substrate, it becomes complicated.
 As a beginner, the health of your frog should take center focus.
 Live plants, drainage layers, air circulation, and other factors can be a distraction.

 Join our Newsletter!

 Get occasional frog-related updates delivered straight to your inbox!